 |

-early winter months by stringing gill nets below the surface
+fish during early winter months by stringing gill nets below the

-ice and thus catching fish swimming in the water below
+surface ice and thus catching fish swimming in the water

-the ice.
-We catch mainly Arctic Cisco, Least Cisco, and
+below the ice.
+We catch mainly Arctic Cisco, Least Cisco,

-Humpback Whitefish as they feed and move about in the
+and Humpback Whitefish as they feed and move about in

-ahead of time where the right depth of water is located
+knowing ahead of time where the right depth of water is located in

 fish runs.
 The ice needs to be frozen several inches deep